talonhub/community/plugin/subtitles/README.md

 Custom subtitles with settings to tweak color, position and timeout.

-Talons default subtitles needs to be disabled from the Talon menu to avoid duplicates.
+Talon's default subtitles needs to be disabled from the Talon menu to avoid duplicates.

 ![Subtitle](./images/subtitle.png)